WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 1. The `throw` instruction which creates a WebAssembly exception with the corresponding exception tag, and then throws it.

-2. The `catch` instruction uses the tag to identify if the thrown exception is one it can catch.
+2. The `catch` clause uses the tag to identify if the thrown exception is one it can catch.
 If true it pushes the corresponding argument values of the exception onto the stack.

 ### Try-catch blocks